STEM-EvCC/level-2-program-using-forloop1-rslehtola/README.md

-When executed, this program will print the total number of space missions, total number of successful space missions, percentage of successful space missions and all space missions pre year 2000.
+When executed, this program will print the total number of space missions, total number of successful space missions, percentage of successful space missions and all space missions before year 2000.

 # What I learned